-Plotting orbits on a phase plane provides a simple graphical way of identifying the behavior of the system for a given set of parameters, for all possible initial conditions.
-In practice, we use the boundary element method described in Zarrinderakht et al. (2022) to solve for the right-hand sides of (7) and use the MATLAB routine streamslice to generate phase planes, and a given set of parameter values.
-In that way, a phase plane is analogous to for instance to Figure 10 of van der Veen (1998a), or Figures 4 and 7 in Zarrinderakht et al. (2022) for the single-crack systems considered in these papers.
-There, the evolution of the single-crack length variable d is determined graphically by plotting $K{\rm I}(d)$: from this, one can read off whether a crack lengthens or not depending on whether or not stress intensity factor exceeds fracture toughness $(K{\rm I} > \kappa)$ or not.
+Plotting orbits on a phase plane provides a simple graphical way of identifying the behavior of the system for a given set of parameters, for all possible initial conditions and a given set of parameter values.
+In that way, a phase plane is analogous to for instance Figure 10 of van der Veen (1998a), or Figures 4 and 7 in Zarrinderakht et al. (2022) for the single-crack systems considered in these papers.
+There, the evolution of the single crack length variable d is determined graphically by plotting $K{\rm I}(d)$: from this, one can read off whether a crack lengthens or not depending on whether or not stress intensity factor exceeds fracture toughness ($K{\rm I} > \kappa$) or not.
 A perhaps even more direct analogue to a phase plane is shown in Figures 6 and 8b of Zarrinderakht et al. (2022), where (for a given set of parameter values), the range $0 \le d \le 1$ is divided into intervals for which d = 0 and d > 0, and hence indicates what state d evolves.
-A phase plane generalizes this by not only indicating where $d{\rm h}$ and $d{\rm h}$ are positive and zero, respectively, but by showing the relative size of the rates of change, which determines the angle of the orbit and ultimately the state that the cracks evolve towards.
+A phase plane generalizes this by not only indicating where $d{\rm b}$ and $d{\rm t}$ are positive and zero, respectively, but by showing the relative size of the rates of change, which determines the angle of the orbit and ultimately the state that the cracks evolve towards.